Musk clips his Mars settlement ambition, aims for the moon instead

 By Jackie Wattles, John Liu, CNN

-(CNN) — Elon Musk’s ambition to one day settle Mars appears to have taken a back seat for a rather nearer and more achievable goal – sending humans to live on the Moon.
+(CNN) — Elon Musk’s ambition to one day settle Mars appears to have taken a back seat to a rather nearer and more achievable goal – sending humans to live on the moon.

 “The overriding priority is securing the future of civilization and the Moon is faster,” he said on X Sunday.
 “It is only possible to travel to Mars when the planets align every 26 months (six month trip time), whereas we can launch to the Moon every 10 days (2 day trip time).”